Ascon

 C [git] [zip]:

-The repository features both the reference implementation and optimized implementations (64-bit) of Ascon-128 and Ascon-128a.
-For a detailed overview of the performance of Ascon-128 and Ascon-128a on different CPUs we refer to eBAEAD.
+The repository features both the reference implementation and optimized implementations (64-bit) of all Ascon family members.
+For a detailed overview of the performance of Ascon on different CPUs, we refer to eBAEAD.

-Performance of Ascon C implementations (cycles per byte, for long messages)
+Performance of Ascon C implementations (cycles per byte, for long messages, estimated)

 Python [git] [py]: